 Additionally, you can notice candlestick patterns on the chart.
 The double left “Shoulder” has been formed by the “bearish engulfing” and the “Harami”.
 The high of the “Head” is another “bearish engulfing”.
 The “Doji” pattern can be noticed in the right “Shoulder”.
 Finally, having tested the neckline, the price forms the “bearish engulfing” pattern for the third time.

->

-> You can see that the black candlesticks on the right side of the “Head and Shoulders” pattern are longer on the left.
-White candles, on the contrary, are shorter.
-It suggests that bears became more determined than bulls.
+You can see that the black candlesticks on the right side of the “Head and Shoulders” pattern are longer on the left.
+White candlesticks, on the contrary, are shorter.
+It suggests that bears are getting more determined than bulls.

->

-> The combination of the described signals is a sufficient reason to predict a possible trend reversal.
+The combination of the described signals is a sufficient reason to predict a possible trend reversal.

 Identifying Trend Reversals With Indicators